daveray/dorothy/README.md

 ## Usage

 A graph consists of a vector of *statements*.
+The following sections describe the format for all the types of statements.
+If you're bored, skip ahead to the "Defining Graphs" section below.

 ### Node Statement
 A *node statement* defines a node in the graph.
 It can take two forms: